-Step 3 – If you are wearing slacks or tights, you can tuck into it, so the half tuck stays in place.
+Step 3 – If you are wearing slacks or tights, you can tuck into them, so the half tuck stays in place.

 3. Half Or One-Sided Tuck

 If these were not fun enough, here’s something that might excite you, one because it’s effortless, and two, because it will set you apart from others.
 Be it for any formal occasion or casual one, it just gives you a fresh look and helps you style the same top or shirt differently.
 This casual shirt style looks undone yet chic and uptown.
 It looks great on any formal shirt that is relatively smaller or a long-sleeved button-up shirt.